-The fiber optic splitter is also referred to as beam splitter, which is an integrated waveguide optical power distribution device.
-It plays an important role in passive optical network by allowing a single PON interface to be shared among many subscribers.
+The fiber optic splitter is also referred to as optical splitter, which is an integrated waveguide optical power distribution device.
+It plays an important role in passive optical network (EPON, GPON, BPON, FTTX, FTTH and so on) by allowing a single PON interface to be shared among many subscribers.
 To achieve this, it is designed to split an incident light beam into two or more light beams and couple the light beams to the branch distribution as an optical fiber tandem device, which has the function to maximize the performance of network circuits.

-The fiber optical splitter is a passive optical device that can split, or separate, an incident light beam into several light beams at a certain ratio.
-As a simple example, Figure 1 shows how splitter with 1×4 split configurations can separate an incident light beam from a single input fiber cable into four light beams and transmit them through four individual output fiber cables.
+In general, a optical splitter has many input and output terminals to attain the branch of the light beams and maximize the functionality of optical network circuits.
+The passive optical splitter can split, or separate, an incident light beam into several light beams at a certain ratio.
+As a simple example, Figure 1 shows how optical splitter with 1×4 split configurations can separate an incident light beam from a single input fiber cable into four light beams and transmit them through four individual output fiber cables.
 For instance, if the input fiber optic cable carries 1000 Mbps bandwidth, each user in the end of output fiber cables can use the network with 250 Mbps bandwidth.

 What should be noted is that the ejected light beams may or may not have the same optical power as the incident light beam.
 The designer would better to take it into consideration when designing the passive optical networks.

 The FBT splitter (See Figure 2) is fabricated by the traditional technology with over 20 years history.
-Its manufacturing technique is relatively mature and the manufacturing cost is lower than PLC splitter, so that the FBT splitter can be deployed in a cost-effective manner in today’s fiber optic market.
+Its manufacturing technique is relatively mature and the manufacturing cost is lower than PLC splitter, so that the FBT optical splitter can be deployed in a cost-effective manner in today’s fiber optic market.

 In the manufacturing process of FBT splitter, there are two or more fibers placed closely together, typically twisted around each other and fused together by applying heat while the assembly is being elongated and tapered.
 The fused fibers are protected by a glass substrate and then protected by a stainless steel tube.
 Meanwhile, there is a signal source controls the desired coupling ratio to meet the requirements in applications.

 Nowadays, FBT splitters are widely used in passive optical networks, especially in the network where the split configuration is not larger than 1×4.
 In fact, there is a slight drawback of FBT splitter, the split configuration.
-Detailedly, if more than four splits are required, multiple FBT splitters can be spliced together in concatenation to multiply the amount of splits available, like a tree splitter.
+In details, if more than four splits are required, multiple FBT splitters can be spliced together in concatenation to multiply the amount of splits available, like a tree splitter.
 By using this design, the package size increases due to multiple FBT splitters and the insertion loss also increases with the additional splitters.
 Therefore, if high split counts are needed, small package size and low insertion loss are also required, you are suggested to choose a PLC splitter, instead of the FBT splitter.

 With a more recent technology, the PLC splitter (See Figure 3) provides a better solution for applications with larger split configurations.
-Clearly different from the manufacturing technique of FBT splitters, in the manufacturing process of PLC splitters, the waveguides are fabricated by using lithography onto a silica glass substrate, which allows for routing specific percentages of light.
+Clearly different from the manufacturing technique of FBT splitters, in the manufacturing process of PLC optical splitters, the waveguides are fabricated by using lithography onto a silica glass substrate, which allows for routing specific percentages of light.
 As a result, the PLC splitter offers very accurate splits with minimal loss in an efficient package.

 With the rapid growth of FTTx worldwide, the requirement for larger split configurations (1×32, 2×64, etc.) in these networks has also grown in order to serve mass subscribers.
 Due to its performance benefit of larger split configurations, the PLC splitter is more commonly used in the network where the split configuration is larger than 1×4.

-With the fast development of optical network, more and more experts attach great importance to the fiber optic splitter, and try to optimize its function as much as possible.
-As a result, the fiber optic splitters becomes diversiform with different design aims, which can be used in different applications.
+With the fast development of optical network, more and more experts attach great importance to the optical splitter, and try to optimize its function as much as possible.
+As a result, the optical splitters becomes diversiform with different design aims, which can be used in different applications.
 FS.COM provides a variety of fiber optic splitters which suit for many applications, all of them are tested in-house prior to shipping to guarantee that they will arrive in perfect physical and working condition.
 We also guarantee the fiber optic splitters to work in your system with a lifetime advance replacement warranty.
 Your choice is our motivation.
 Welcome to FS.COM.

 Copyright © 2002-2018.
 All Rights Reserved.